 The Department for Education has published guidance for FE and sixth form colleges to draw on in fulfilling this duty.

 An amendment was tabled to the Technical and Further Education Bill in the House of Lords in February 2017 by Lord Baker, to require schools to admit providers of technical education and apprenticeships to contact pupils to promote their courses.
-The amendment was accepted by the Minister and added to the Bill, and became law shortly prior to the 2017 General Election.
-The provisions are however not yet in force.
+The amendment was accepted by the Minister and passed into law shortly prior to the 2017 General Election.
+The provisions came into force on 2 January 2018.

 There are no statutory requirements around the provision of careers advice in higher education institutions (HEIs).
 Regardless of this careers advice and guidance is an important student service offered by all higher education institutions (HEIs).
 HEIs are autonomous bodies and all HEIs have their own careers service staffed by professionals who are trained in this area.

 In December 2014, the Education Secretary, Nicky Morgan, made a statement to the House stating that “it is widely acknowledged that careers provision in schools has long been inadequate…Some schools and colleges are doing great things to ensure that their students access the necessary support, but too often provision is patchy.”

 In January 2013 the Commons Education Select Committee published a report which stated that it had “concerns about the consistency, quality, independence and impartiality of careers guidance now being offered to young people.”
 The Committee undertook a follow-up report, announced in July 2014, as “it was clear to [the Committee] that careers advice in schools was not improving.”

 The Commons Sub-Committee on Education, Skills and the Economy published a report into careers education in July 2016, which made recommendations including a specific careers guidance judgment from Ofsted, for all Government-funded careers programmes to be brought into the CEC’s remit, and for careers guidance at all levels to be the responsibility of one Minister and one Department.